Tonight, the Lyrid Meteor Shower Peaks on Earth Day

-There is a thin line between Saturday night and Sunday morning, but this weekend, look up and you might see several of them.
-Between 11:59 p.m. on April 21 and dawn on Sunday, April 22, the Lyrid meteor shower will peak over the Northern Hemisphere.
-Make some time for the celestial show and you'll see a shooting star streaking across the night sky every few minutes.
-Here is everything you need to know.
+Tonight, look up and you might see shooting stars streaking across the sky.
+On the night of Monday, April 22—Earth Day—and the morning of Tuesday, April 23, the Lyrid meteor shower will peak over the Northern Hemisphere.
+Make some time for the celestial show and you'll probably see meteors zooming across the heavens every few minutes.
+Here is everything you need to know about this meteor shower.

 Every 415.5 years, the comet Thatcher circles the Sun in a highly eccentric orbit shaped almost like a cat's eye.
 At its farthest from the Sun, it's billions of miles from Pluto; at its nearest, it swings between the Earth and Mars.
 (The last time it was near the Earth was in 1861, and it won't be that close again until 2280.)
 That's quite a journey, and more pressingly, quite a variation in temperature.
 The closer it gets to the Sun, the more debris it sheds.
 That debris is what you're seeing when you see a meteor shower: dust-sized particles slamming into the Earth's atmosphere at tens of thousands of miles per hour.
 In a competition between the two, the Earth is going to win, and "shooting stars" are the result of energy released as the particles are vaporized.